 Get the right weight of balance bike

-Why is the right weight important? .
+Why is the right weight important?
 This balance bike needs to be lifted from the ground and placed upright on its wheels by your child.
 They need to be able to steep over the bike top tube to sit on the bike seat.
 A heavy bike will be harder for your child to manage.
-And it is likely at times you will need to carry that balance bike when they have decided …enough biking for today ….and you are still a wee way from home.
+And it is likely at times you will need to carry that balance bike when they have decided …enough biking for today… and you are still a wee way from home.

 A general rule is you do not want that bike to be more than 30% of their body weight.
 Therefore younger as well as petite and less coordinated children will benefit from a lighter bike.
-Balance bikes also have a maximim weight that your child should not exceed.
+Balance bikes also have a maximum weight that your child should not exceed.

 Minimum seat height Cruzee

-Balance bikes like bikes vary in shape and design between brands.
+Balance bikes, like bikes, vary in shape and design between brands.
 Some important things to consider for shape

 - A shape or height of top tube that is easy to step over.